antvis/g-device-api/README.md

 # @strawberry-vis/g-device-api

-A set of Device API which implements with WebGL1/2 & WebGPU.
+This is a set of Device API also known as the hardware adaptation layer(HAL).
+It is implemented using WebGL1/2 & WebGPU underneath and inspired by [noclip](https://github.com/magcius/noclip.website).

 -   [API](#api)
 -   [Shader Language](#shader-language)